Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Proposed Methodology of Circuit Design for Clique Problem

-The function of the edge detection block is to detect edges between pair of vertices.
-A Toffoli gate is applied for checking the connectivity between a pair of vertices.
-One Toffoli gate indicates presence of edge between a pair of vertices.
-So for detecting multiple edges, multiple Toffoli gates are needed.
+The function of the Edge Detector Block is to detect edges between pair of vertices.
+A Multi-controlled Toffoli gate is applied for checking the connectivity between a pair of vertices.
+One MCT gate indicates presence of edge between a pair of vertices.
+So for detecting multiple edges, multiple MCT gates are needed.

 This sub-circuit Edge Detector Block checks if two vertices are adjacent and changes the state of the output line to $\ket{1}$.
 First $k \choose 2$ ancilla lines are the representation of these output lines.
-If this is true to all $k \choose 2$ ancilla lines, the Clique Detector confirms the presence of a clique in the form of $\ket{1}$ state on the $({k \choose 2 }+1)^{st}$ ancilla line, otherwise the state of $({k \choose 2} +1)^{st}$ ancilla line remain same as it's initial state $\ket{0}$.
+If this is true to all $k \choose 2$ ancilla lines, the Clique Detector confirms the presence of a clique in the form of $\ket{1}$ state on the $({k \choose 2 }+1)^{st}$ ancilla line, otherwise the state of $({k \choose 2} +1)^{st}$ ancilla line remain same as it's initial state.
 Therefore, if there exists a clique, the ancila qubit state becomes $\ket{\theta_{1}}$ for respective input vertices.
 Clique detection block detects a clique by applying Toffoli gate between the output of edge detection blocks.